josiahbergen/cpu/doc/spec.md

 It has a custom assembler that produces binaries unique to the JOKOR's architecture.

+At this time, JASM does not support macros or imports, although it is planned to.
+However, all basic assembly functions are available, including labels, comments, and support for all 31 instructions.

+The full Lark grammar used for lexical analysis is contained in [asm/util.py](../asm/util.py).

 ## How to Run Your Code

 JASM files use the `.jasm` file extension.
 Compile your code with `python jasm.py hello.jasm -o hello.bin`.

 Once assembled to a binary file, run your code with `python emulator.py hello.bin`.

+## Emulator

+The emulator allows you to run compiled binaries and inspect the CPU state.

+Usage: `python emulator.py [binary]`

+REPL commands:
+- `load <path>`: Load a binary file into memory
+- `step`: Execute one instruction
+- `cont`: Continue execution until a breakpoint or halt
+- `run`: Run until halt
+- `break <hex>`: Set a breakpoint at address
+- `regs`: Display register values
+- `mem <hex> <len>`: Display memory contents
+- `disasm [addr]`: Disassemble instruction at address (or PC)
+- `ports`: Display non-zero port values
+- `quit`: Exit the emulator

 ## Instruction Set Reference